Massry Prize

-The Massry Prize was established in 1996, and until 2009 was administered by the Meira and Shaul G. Massry Foundation.
+The Massry Prize was established in 1996, and is administered by the Meira and Shaul G. Massry Foundation.
 The Prize, of $40,000 and the Massry Lectureship, is bestowed upon scientists who have made substantial recent contributions in the biomedical sciences.
 Shaul G. Massry, M.D., who established the Massry Foundation, is Professor Emeritus of Medicine and Physiology and Biophysics at the Keck School of Medicine, University of Southern California.
 He served as Chief of its Division of Nephrology from 1974 to 2000.
 In 2009 the KECK School of Medicine was asked to administer the Prize, and has done so since that time.
-Ten winners of the Massry Prize have gone on to be awarded a Nobel Prize.
+Out of 25 prizes bestowed until 2021, fourteen were awarded to future Nobel Prize winners.
+No Massry Prize was awarded in 2020, 2022 and 2023.

+Awardees are nominated by a scientific committee composed of faculty and researchers from Keck School of Medicine of USC, David Geffen School of Medicine at UCLA, and Cedars-Sinai Medical Center.